Roger Hay: World War I

 After serving as a cadet in the Officers' Training Corps, on 27 January 1915 Hay was commissioned as a second lieutenant (on probation) in the 3rd Battalion, West Yorkshire Regiment, alongside his brothers Hugh Allport Hay (1889–1965) and Guy Baldwin Hay (1890–1951).
 He was confirmed in his rank on 19 November, and received orders sending him into the front lines in July 1915, but a motor-cycling accident delayed his departure until February 1916.
 He served in the trenches until August, when he was seconded to the Royal Flying Corps.
 Hay returned to England to train as a pilot, and was appointed a flying officer on 28 March 1917.

 He returned to France in April 1917, and joined No. 48 Squadron, the first to be equipped with the Bristol F.2 Fighter.
 Hay began his victory string during Bloody April, taking a share with Fred Holliday, Anthony Wall, Ernest Moore, and William Winkler in the shooting down of an Albatros D.III over Vimy on the 23rd, and another over Cagnicourt the following day.
-On 27 April he shared in the destruction of a reconnaissance aircraft over Vitry with Maurice Benjamin and William Price.
+On 27 April, he shared the destruction of a reconnaissance aircraft over Vitry with Maurice Benjamin and William Price.
 Hay had two further solo victories, destroying another D.III over Etaing on 15 June, and driving down a fourth over Gistel on 12 July.
 His final total was two aircraft destroyed and three driven down out of control.

 Hay was reported missing in action on 17 July, and it was later reported that he died as a result of wounds while a prisoner of the Germans the same day.

 He had been awarded the Military Cross in June, which was gazetted posthumously on 24 July.
 His citation read: